metta-systems/libsss/doc/spec.md

 To better support an efficient and tight binding with an application, the following current statistics are plausibly expected to be made visible to the application:
   1. RTT (current smoothed estimate)
-  2. Packet size (including all overhead;; also excluding overhead, only including payload)
+  2. Packet size (including all overhead; also excluding overhead, only including payload)
   3. Bandwidth (current smoothed estimate across of entire connection)
   4. Peak Sustained Bandwidth (across entire connection)
   5. Congestion window size (expressed in packets)